wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 ### Canceling an order
 When canceling an order in the Lightspeed eCom backend a Credit memo is created for the remaining open amount.
 After installing our app Multisafepay will be notified when this occurs.
-Afterwards we will obtain the credit memo, process the memo and create a full refund.
+Afterward, we will obtain the credit memo, process the memo, and create a full refund.

 ### Was my refund processed?
 It can take a few minutes before a refund is processed.
 When we have processed and accepted the request the red dot next to the related credit memo will turn green.